 The productivity of employees may suffer without access to the right tools and technology for performing their tasks.
-Organizations need to make sure that their remote working employees have proper access to these tools.
+Hence, organizations need to make sure that their remote working employees have proper access to these tools.
 This would include computers/ laptops, installed with the proper software including communication and conferencing tools.

-While work from home might be beneficial for some employees in many ways, it might also be a challenge for others as they need to shuffle between various professional and personal responsibilities.
+While work from home might be beneficial for some employees, it might also be a challenge for others.
+As these employees need to constantly shuffle between various professional and personal responsibilities.
 Hence, a flexible work schedule might prove beneficial for boosting the productivity of the employees.

-A common mistake made by most organizations in the context of employees working from home is to burden them with unrealistic goals and low priority tasks.
-Organizations often believe that assigning employees enough tasks ‘to fill the time’ will result in higher productivity.
+A common mistake made by most organizations is to burden WFH employees with unrealistic goals and low priority tasks.
+In fact, organizations often believe that assigning employees enough tasks ‘to fill the time’ will result in higher productivity.

-Hence, it is important for supervisors to coach and mentor their team members working from home.
+Hence, it is important for supervisors to coach and mentor team members working from home.
 They need to set aside some time on a regular basis for this.

-Work from home can be a double-edged sword for many organizations; if managed properly the performance and productivity of work from home employees can be maintained at reasonably high levels.
+‘Work from home’ can be a double-edged sword for many organizations.
+However, if managed properly the performance and productivity of work from home employees can be maintained at reasonably high levels.